Hoey1/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [✔️] Explain what a token is used for.

+  > A token is used for server authentication, ie: for a user logging in.

-- [ ] What steps can you take in your web apps to keep your data secure?
+- [✔️] What steps can you take in your web apps to keep your data secure?

+  > One way is using protected routes that check for auth before routing the user, making users login before they can go to a certain page, not storing your token in local storage

-- [ ] Describe how web servers work.
+- [✔️] Describe how web servers work.

+  > Web Servers store & share internet data.
+When you deploy an app you give data for your website to a web server, then it stores said data and will share it w/ other web servers so that it can be accessed across the world.
+When a user wants to go to your website they will use the URL which directs to the location of that page inside the server and the server returns the information.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [✔️] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+  > Put, Get, Delete and Post

 ## Project Set Up